What’s a lifetime mortgage?

 How to use our lifetime mortgage calculator

-Our calculator will estimate how much money you could release with a lifetime mortgage – all you have to do is pop in a few details including your age, property type and property value (a rough estimate is fine).
+Our calculator will estimate how much money you could borrow against the value of your home with a lifetime mortgage – all you have to do is pop in a few details including your age, property type and property value (a rough estimate is fine).

 How a lifetime mortgage is calculated